Posse Comitatus Act

-The Act originally applied only to the United States Army, but a subsequent amendment in 1956 expanded its scope to the United States Air Force.
-In 2021, the National Defense Authorization Act for Fiscal Year 2022 further expanded the scope of the Act to cover the United States Navy, Marine Corps, and Space Force.
-The Act does not prevent the Army National Guard or the Air National Guard under state authority from acting in a law enforcement capacity within its home state or in an adjacent state if invited by that state's governor.
-The United States Coast Guard (under the Department of Homeland Security) is not covered by the Act either, primarily because although it is an armed service, it also has a maritime law enforcement mission.
+The act originally applied only to the United States Army, but a subsequent amendment in 1956 expanded its scope to the United States Air Force.
+In 2021, the National Defense Authorization Act for Fiscal Year 2022 further expanded the scope of the act to cover the United States Navy, Marine Corps, and Space Force.
+The act does not prevent the Army National Guard or the Air National Guard under state authority from acting in a law enforcement capacity within its home state or in an adjacent state if invited by that state's governor.
+The United States Coast Guard (under the Department of Homeland Security) is not covered by the act either, primarily because, although it is an armed service, it also has a maritime law enforcement mission.

-The title of the Act comes from the legal concept of posse comitatus, the authority under which a county sheriff, or another law officer, can conscript any able-bodied person or group to assist in keeping the peace.
+The title of the act comes from the legal concept of posse comitatus, the common law authority under which a state official can conscript any able-bodied person or group to assist in keeping the peace and enforce the state's laws.